gershomlapaix/DSA/readme.md

 5. Dynamic binding
 6. Message passing

+\*\* Types of constructors

+1. Default parameter
+   this is a constructor which doesn't take an argument
+2. Parameterized constructor
+3. Copy constructor
+   is a member function which initializes an object using another object of the same class.

+\*\* Destructor
+is a member function which destructs or delete an object.

+It is called when:

+- the function ends
+- the program ends
+- a block containing local variabls ends
+- a delete operator is called

+` A destructor is explicitly created when there is a need to release a memory before the class instance is destroyed.
+This must be to avoid memory leak`

 ## Queue

 Queue is a `linear data structure` which operates in a FIFO or LILO.
 Queue is ADT with a bounded(predefined) capacity.